Why Does Histamine Wake You Up at 3am?

-If you wake up between 2am and 4am — fully alert, heart pounding, unable to fall back asleep — there is a neurotransmitter involved.
+If you wake up between 2am and 4am – fully alert, heart pounding, unable to fall back asleep – histamine may be one neurotransmitter involved.
 Histamine is not just the molecule behind allergies and itchy eyes.
-It is the brain’s primary arousal driver, produced on a circadian rhythm that peaks in the late sleep period.
-And the source of that nocturnal histamine is not limited to neurons — immune cells called mast cells release histamine on their own circadian schedule, with implications for anyone dealing with inflammation or immune activation.
-This article covers the histamine-wakefulness pathway, the role of mast cells in nocturnal histamine release, and why the pre-dawn cortisol rise compounds the problem.
+It is one of the brain’s primary arousal drivers, with neuronal histamine following a circadian rhythm that tracks wakefulness and plasma histamine showing an early-morning rise in a small human study.
+And the source of that nocturnal histamine is not limited to neurons – immune cells called mast cells release histamine on their own circadian schedule, with implications for anyone dealing with inflammation or immune activation.
+This article covers the histamine-wakefulness pathway, the role of mast cells in nocturnal histamine release, and why the pre-dawn cortisol rise may add a separate arousal input.
 For the broader picture of how inflammation disrupts sleep through multiple pathways, see Inflammatory Sleep Disruption.

 How Does Histamine Control Wakefulness in the Brain?